HalfElfAlistair/fcc-technical-documentation-project/README.md

 If I'm honest I should've read the brief more clearly before embarking on this project.
 I didn't initially realise I needed to use the code element for this.
 Rather than starting again from scratch, I kind of forced some code samples into the project.
 This was easy enough when explaining how to get started with Google Analytics as you need the JavaScript tracking code.
 I was still short on the minimum 5 code element limit though so added something about hreflang on international sites.
 So a bit of a blag at times but the content isn't the point to the project so it matters not.

-Another issue I had with the brief was it's requirement that I used header instead of h1, h2 etc. This goes against usual convention and I'm still not sure why it was required.

 The initial appearance on this project wasn't up to much in my opinion.
 I've since gone back and changed this and am happier with the result.